michaliskambi/x3d-tests/blender_tests/texture_transform/README.md

 - The most important Blender feature here is the ["Mapping"](https://docs.blender.org/manual/en/latest/render/shader_nodes/vector/mapping.html) node combined with _"UV Map"_.

-- When used with 2D textures, it should result in X3D node `TextureTransform` with proper settings.
+- Usually (when used to make typical transformations meaningful for 2D texture coordinates), it should result in X3D node `TextureTransform` with proper settings.
 Usually `TextureTransform` can be placed directly in `Appearance.textureTransform`, though in some hard cases `TextureTransform` has to be one of items within `MultiTextureTransform`, and then `MultiTextureTransform` goes to `Appearance.textureTransform`.

-- For 3D textures, we should use `TextureTransform3D` node from X3D _Texturing3D_ component.
+- In complex cases, we may need to use `TextureTransform3D` node from X3D _Texturing3D_ component.
 This is capable of expressing all the settings of Blender's "Mapping" node.
+It makes most sense for 3D textures (more on them in later section).

 Note that it is practically impossible to support all the features of Blender nodes in X3D (or glTF, for that matter).
 So we don't really hope to support everything -- just the most common node setups.
 I tried to demonstrate them here.